 4.4.
-Project for comparative publications on integration measures for newly arrived in EU and OECD countries and on assessing the feasibility of different scenarios for developing an EU Talent Pool
+Project for a comparative publication on integration measures for newly arrived in EU and OECD countries

-The comparative publications on integration measures for newly arrived in EU and OECD countries and on and on assessing the feasibility of different scenarios for developing an EU Talent Pool will be implemented in indirect management by the Organisation for Economic Co-operation and Development (OECD).
-The OECD has a unique expertise in integration policies, legal migration, legitimacy and contacts with the providers of policy information (administrations of EU Member States as well as non-EU OECD countries).
+The comparative publication on integration measures for newly arrived in EU and OECD countries will be implemented in indirect management by the Organisation for Economic Cooperation and Development (OECD).
+The OECD has a unique expertise in integration policies, legitimacy and contacts with the providers of policy information (administrations of EU Member States as well as non-EU OECD countries).